Skip to content

 ANTHROPIC_API_KEY=sk-ant-your-key-here

-Open a conversation with the claude adapter and render it. $chat.open returns a reactive handle — loop over messages, bind an input, call send.
+Open a conversation with $chat.open and render it.
+The call returns a reactive handle.
+Loop over its messages, bind a field to a draft, and call send.

 HTML